-2 019

-Gross \$'000 Net \$'000

-5% movement (1,402) (597)
+GR055 \$'000 NET \$'000 5% movement 2,352 844 3,386 1,631

-On a net of reinsurance basis the effects could be more complex depending on the nature of the loss.
-The incidence of profit commission payable to intermediaries may also affect the gross and net impact on results and
+On a net of reinsurance basis the effects would be more complex depending on the nature of the loss and its interaction with other losses already incurred.
+The incidence of profit commission payable to intermediaries may also affect the gross and net impact on results and members' balance.